61-Year-Old Asian Man Brutally Beaten In East Harlem Dies From Injuries Months Later

 “No. I was maced.
 I was attacked,” Powell said.

-Chen and she and her husband immigrated to New York in 2018.
+Chen and her husband immigrated to New York in 2018.
 She said he worked as a dishwasher in a restaurant until he lost his job during the coronavirus pandemic.

-Note: Editor’s note: This story was first published Jan.
-8.
+Ma’s death is now being classified as a homicide.MORE NEWS: 19-Year-Old Cashier Shot, Killed At East Harlem Burger King